openlawteam/tribute-contracts/website/docs/subgraph/setup/LocalDevelopment.md

 > The Graph preconfigured Docker image for running a Graph Node.

+In .env (create .env file if there isn't one already created), add your wallet seed phrase (for the hardhat contract compilation), and add the network name `ganache`.

 ## Terminal 1

 Start ganache with in one terminal window: